 Next steps & scaling up

-You can test the different elements of your ad in whatever order makes the most sense for your campaign.
-In fact, you may want to bounce between the elements that you’re testing to ensure that you’re optimizing your campaign for receptive audiences.
-For example: test some variations on ad copy; drop the winning blurb into a few different image styles; use the winning copy-image combination to test your targeting.
-Then, once you’ve found a strong audience, go back and tweak your copy again to see if any changes help make your ad more engaging to that audience.
-Going back and forth between variables helps you continue to improve all aspects of your campaign.
+For example: start by testing some variations on ad copy, then drop the winning text into a few different image styles, and then use the winning copy-image combination to test your targeting.
+Once you’ve found a strong audience, go back and tweak your copy again to see if any changes help make your ad more engaging to that audience.
+Going back and forth between variables helps you continue to improve all elements of your campaign.

-After a couple of rounds of testing one element, you still might not see the results that you want — and that’s okay!
-If you test images for a couple of rounds and just aren’t getting your CTR as high as you’d hoped, you might consider skipping ahead to testing your targeting to see if there’s another author that you haven’t found yet whose audience is more interested in your book.
+After a couple of rounds of testing one element, you still might not see the results you want — and that’s okay!
+If you test images for a couple of rounds and just aren’t getting your CTR as high as you’d hoped, you might consider skipping ahead to testing your targeting to see if there’s another author you haven’t found yet whose audience is more interested in your book.

-No matter how you choose to run your rounds of testing, be sure to monitor your campaigns carefully, use your best performers as you move forward, and always keep your goals in mind so that you’re developing campaigns that will deliver the results you’re looking for!
+No matter how you choose to run your rounds of testing, be sure to monitor your campaigns carefully, use your best performers as you move forward, and always keep your advertising goals in mind so you’re developing campaigns that will deliver the results you’re looking for!

 Want to share this post?
 Here are ready-made tweets:

 Click to tweet: Super helpful!
-A must-read for BookBub Ads users #pubtip https://bit.ly/2HdPTTT
+A must-read for BookBub Ads users #pubtip https://bit.ly/4fu2Bg2

-Click to tweet: Great tips about testing your BookBub Ads campaigns to get better results: https://bit.ly/2HdPTTT
+Click to tweet: Great tips about testing your BookBub Ads campaigns to get better results: https://bit.ly/4fu2Bg2